Introduction

 Service Demand: A Service Demand is a type of commodity that is consumed at the boundary of the modelled system.
 For example, tonne-kilometers of road freight, PJ of useful heat demand, etc.

-Technology Discount Rate: The discount rate used to calculate any technology-specific agent economic objectives that require a discount rate.
+Discount Rate: The discount rate used to calculate any process-specific agent economic objectives that require a discount rate.
 For example, Equivalent Annual Cost, Net Present Value, Levelised Cost of X, etc.

 Time Horizon: The overall period modelled.
 For example, 2025–2100.

-Time Period: Refers to a specific year in the time horizon.
+Time Period: Refers to a specific Milestone Year in the time horizon.

 Time Slice: The finest time period in the model.
 The maximum time slice length is 1 year (where a model does not represent seasons or within-day (diurnal) variation).
 A typical model will have several diurnal time slices, and several seasonal time slices.